Nonparametric Control Koopman Operators: Conclusion

 \section{Conclusion}

 We introduce a novel framework for learning Koopman operators for control-affine systems in reproducing kernel Hilbert spaces (RKHS), grounded in risk minimization and infinite-dimensional regression.
 By establishing the equivalence of various operator formulations, we enable the simultaneous use of vector-valued regression for learning and LPV Koopman forms for prediction and control.
 This equivalence demonstrates that control operators can be fully described using scalar-valued kernels, bridging a critical gap in existing operator representations and fully leveraging the available RKHS structure.
-Our proposed empirical estimators based on data samples form finite-rank operators over RKHSs that are independent of feature and input dimensions, and form finite-dimensional predictors without any loss of precision.
+Our proposed empirical estimators are finite-rank operators over RKHSs that reduce exactly to finite-dimensional predictors, regardless of feature and input dimensions.
 Furthermore, we prove that our approach allows arbitrarily accurate operator norm approximations under minimal assumptions using finite-rank operators.
 Additionally, we propose sketched estimators to improve the scalability of our method by reducing computational complexity to $\mathcal{O}(m^2)$ for large-scale problems, where $m$ may be much smaller than the data cardinality.
 As implied by our theoretical analysis, the numerical experiments demonstrate superior prediction accuracy compared to bilinear EDMD, especially in high dimensions.
-Finally, our learned models integrate seamlessly with LPV techniques for model predictive control, offering a viable alternative to typical MPC approaches.
+Finally, our learned models integrate seamlessly with LPV techniques for model predictive control, offering a viable alternative to typical MPC approaches. \preSection